 - They aren’t too long – There’s no limit to how long an H1 heading should be, but it’s important to keep an eye on length as H1s that are excessively long become difficult to read.
 As a general rule of thumb, keep your heading shorter than 65 characters.

 - They aren’t too short either – H1 headings that are too short aren’t advised as they don’t offer as much value in terms of conveying what the user can expect from the page.
 As a general rule of thumb, keep your heading long enough to make sense.

 - They grab the user’s attention – The H1 tag will likely be what the user sees first, so it needs to grab the user’s attention and compel them to stay on your page.

 - Address the user’s search intent – If the heading doesn’t align with what the user is searching for from their query, they’ll simply leave.

-- Try to include the primary keyword you want to target – Although it’s not essential that your H1 heading include your target keyword, it’s good practice to do so as Google uses the H1 tag to understand the topical relevance of the page.
+- Try to include the primary keyword you want to target – Although it’s not essential that your H1 heading include your target keywords, it’s good practice to do so as Google uses the H1 tag to understand the page’s topical relevance.

 H2-H6 Heading Audit Checklist

 When auditing the remaining headings on your website (primarily H2 headings), ensure that they: